jinq0123/grpc_cb/README.md

 1. Lua binding.
 Convert grpc_byte_buffer to string, which is needed by lua.
 1. Connect and disconnect event.
 1. Export for unity.
-1. Run multi stubs in one thread.
-	* Make completion queue a singleton.
 1. Compression
 1. Security
 1. Metadata